WrestleMania III

-WrestleMania III was the third annual WrestleMania professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event was held on March 29, 1987, at the Pontiac Silverdome in Pontiac, Michigan.
-There were 12 matches, with the main event featuring WWF World Heavyweight Champion Hulk Hogan successfully defending his title against André the Giant.
+WrestleMania III was a 1987 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the third annual WrestleMania and held on March 29, 1987, at the Pontiac Silverdome in Pontiac, Michigan.
+There were 12 matches, with the main event featuring Hulk Hogan successfully defending the WWF World Heavyweight Championship against André the Giant.

-WWF claimed that paid attendance was 93,173, which would have made it the largest crowd for a WWF event as well as the largest recorded attendance of a live indoor event in North America at the time, although the total has been disputed.
+WWF claimed that paid attendance was 93,173, which would have made it the largest crowd for a WWF event as well as the largest recorded attendance of a live indoor event in North America at the time; however, retrospective analyses of the event have determined the actual attendance to be around 78,000.
 The event is considered to be the pinnacle of the 1980s wrestling boom, with almost one million fans watching the event at 160 closed-circuit locations in North America and the number of people watching via pay-per-view estimated at several million.
 The WWF generated $1.6 million in ticket sales, and pay-per-view revenue was estimated at $10.3 million, setting a record for the time.
 The promotion's only event with an official higher attendance was WrestleMania 32, held at AT&T Stadium in 2016.
 The record for the largest indoor event stood until January 27, 1999, when it was surpassed by the papal mass with Pope John Paul II at the TWA Dome in St. Louis, Missouri, which drew an audience of 104,000.

+The event garnered positive reviews, with the main event bout between Hogan and Andre being called one of the most iconic matches of all time, though it received criticism for it's overall qualty.
+Additionally, the bout for the Intercontinental Championship between Ricky "The Dragon" Steamboat and "Macho Man" Randy Savage has gained critical acclaim, with many highlighting it as one of the greatest wrestling matches of all time.

 Production

 Background

-WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship pay-per-view (PPV) event, having first been held in 1985.
+WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It is held annually between mid-March to mid-April.
-Unlike the previous year's WrestleMania 2, WrestleMania III was only scheduled to be held at one location.
-It was scheduled to be held on March 29, 1987, at the Pontiac Silverdome in Pontiac, Michigan.
+Unlike the previous year's WrestleMania 2, WrestleMania III was only scheduled to be held at one location: the Pontiac Silverdome in Pontiac, Michigan on March 29, 1987.